Almost all 9-regular graphs have a modulo-5 orientation: Overview of Our Proof of the Main Result

-We are interested in orientations of the edge-set of 9-regular graphs in which every vertex has an in-degree of either 2 or 7 (which implies an out-degree of either 7 or 2, respectively); we call such orientations \emph{valid}.
-Let $Y=Y(n)$ be the number of valid orientations of a random element of $\fancyP_{n,9}$.
 We will show that there are plenty of valid orientations per pairing, on average.
 In order to show that pairings a.a.s.\ have at least one valid orientation (that is, $\Pro(Y > 0) \sim 1$ or, alternatively $\Pro(Y = 0) \sim 0$), a~standard strategy is to estimate $\E [Y(Y-1)]$ and show that it is asymptotic to $(\E [Y])^2$.
-One might be tempted to say that the conclusion then follows immediately from Chebyshev's inequality:
+To this end, in Section~\ref{sec:second} using optimization, Taylor series expansions and multivariate calculus we show the following approximation: